Climate change in New Zealand: Road & rail

 Due to the growth in the number of vehicles on New Zealand roads (now more than four million vehicles) emissions from transport have grown 78% since 1990 and are now the second-largest source of the country's greenhouse gas emissions.
 Road transport contributes 45% of all emissions from the burning of fossil fuels in New Zealand.
 New Zealanders tend to buy big cars, SUVs and utes, and for this reason our average vehicle CO2 emissions per head of population is high compared to other developed nations, such that the country's transport emissions per person are the fourth highest in the world.

 One reason for this is that New Zealand is one of only three countries without fleet-wide vehicle emissions standards leading the New Zealand Productivity Commission to argue the country is "becoming a dumping ground for high-emitting cars from other nations busy decarbonising their highways".
 As a result, there has been little incentive for the public to buy electric cars or hybrids; as at May 2019, only 61,000 hybrid vehicles were registered in New Zealand.

 However, in July 2019, Associate Transport Minister Julie Anne Genter announced a government proposal to impose substantial price discounts on imported cars with low emissions and price penalties on those with high emissions.
 This would knock about $8,000 off the price of new or near-new imported electric vehicles (EVs) while the heaviest petrol using polluters would cost $3,000 more.
 The scheme is expected to remove more than five million tonnes of CO2 from New Zealand's emissions even though it only applies to (new and used) vehicles coming into the country and does not apply to the 3.2 million vehicles already on the roads which account for 74% of annual sales.

 Around 589 km of New Zealand's 4128 km of railway track is electrified.
-This includes the majority of the Auckland and Wellington regional commuter networks (with the notable exception of Papakura to Pukekohe and Wellington to Masterton services), and the central section of the North Island Main Trunk between Hamilton and Palmerston North.
+This includes the majority of the Auckland and Wellington regional commuter networks (with the notable exception of the Wellington to Masterton service), and the central section of the North Island Main Trunk between Hamilton and Palmerston North.
 There is no electrified track in the South Island.